‘Stranger Things’ S2: All the reasons why it’s bigger, better, and ballsier than S1

 As much a monster-fuelled Stephen King-esque headscratcher as it is a coming-of-age tale of friendship and family, Stranger Things walks a balanced line, avoiding gratuitous nostalgic references and instead honoring the sci-fi horror genres of the era.

 Although it’s proved a sleeper hit, it’s hard to remember a time when Stranger Things was anything but a household name.
-It didn’t take long for the show’s popularity to spread, mostly because the first season was a genuinely entertaining eight-hours of television.
+It didn’t take long for the show’s popularity to spread, mostly because the first season were eight hours of genuinely entertaining television.

 For those of you who haven’t had the Stranger Things experience, the show is set in 1983 Indiana, where a young boy (Noah Schnapp) vanishes into thin air.
 As his friends (Finn Wolfhard, Caleb McLaughlin, and Gaten Matarazzo), family (Winona Ryder), and local police search for answers, they are drawn into an extraordinary mystery involving top-secret government experiments, terrifying supernatural forces, and one very unique girl named Eleven (Millie Bobby Brown).